Here what the #AppMama has to say about supporting local business in her “Local First Podcast”.

 I’ve been in business for most of my adult life.
 I branched off back when I was 27 years old to own my own business and have been growing and changing since then.
 I have quite an extensive background.

 I’ve always been very technology oriented and I gravitated toward this.
-Now I do mobile apps for small businesses.
+Now I am all things mobile apps for small businesses.
+(We help take your idea to an app, develop, help you with marketing, train your team and more)

 R–That’s really great I’m excited about learning more.
 This is something local businesses anywhere can take advantage of.
 So with the Unleashed Mobile Apps in a concise way what do you do for your clients?